 1950s: The Prayer Diet

 Can you pray your weight away?
-The Christian dieting industry claimed you could, back in the late 1950s.
+The Christian dieting industry claimed you could with the Prayer Diet, back in the late 1950s.
 Fasting is a cultural practice in some denominations of Christianity, which is where the trend started.
 “Spiritual” hunger and physical hunger, it turns out, are not the same thing.
 We assume they finally realized praying over meals before eating is sort of the same thing.

 1970s: Magic Weightloss Pills